wilsonzlin/queued/README.md

 - If you require more than one queue (e.g. channels), run multiple servers.
 - Messages are limited to 1 KiB, including metadata.
 This will be adjustable at format time in the future.
 - The server is limited to up to 2<sup>32</sup> (around 4 billion) messages at any time.
 This is currently a simplification optimisation, and may be adjusted in the future.
+- Non-2xx responses are text only and usually contain an error message, so check the status before parsing as JSON.